 The automation age isn’t coming—it’s already here.
 Technology helps restaurants operate much more efficiently, from intuitive point of sale solutions to restaurant scheduling apps and ordering apps that eliminate wait times and improve delivery.

 Restaurant staffing is right in the midst of the tech takeover.
-Automation has helped, and will continue to help, restaurants reduce labor costs, improve staff communication, and help employees earn better tips.
+Restaurant automation has helped, and will continue to help, restaurants reduce labor costs, improve staff communication, and help employees earn better tips.
 Here are four ways restaurant automation will affect staffing:

 Self-ordering kiosks will change your staff structure